KalobTaulien/npproject/README.md

 Minimal Django REST Framework is being used in order to use less "magic" (us Python devs are bad for that ;).
 Some is still used to decouple the frontend and backend.
 And also because, theoretically, this project would eventually extend to use proper DRF (`djangorestframework`)

+In the source code you will find A LOT of `TODO`'s.
+These are ideas or best practices.
+I've opted to write them out so people know what I'm thinking while working on this project.

 ### Developer installation

 #### Backend